Tulip mania: Speculative period

 Wagon of Fools by Hendrik Gerritsz Pot, 1637.
 Haarlem weavers chase a wind-borne wagon flying a fool's cap flag.
 Flora, goddess of flowers, rides aboard to destruction in the sea with the vices Fraud, Gluttony and Avarice, Mrs. Mania, and Idle Hope/Fortuna.

-A standardized price index for tulip bulb contracts, created by Earl Thompson.
+A standardised price index for tulip bulb contracts, created by Earl Thompson.
 Thompson had no price data between February 9 and May 1, thus the shape of the decline is unknown.
 The tulip market is known to have collapsed abruptly in February.

 As the flowers grew in popularity, professional growers paid higher and higher prices for bulbs with the virus, and prices rose steadily.
 By 1634, in part as a result of demand from the French, speculators began to enter the market.
 The contract price of rare bulbs continued to rise throughout 1636.
 By November, the price of common, "unbroken" bulbs also began to increase, so that soon any tulip bulb could fetch hundreds of guilders.
 Forward contracts were used to buy bulbs at the end of the season.

-Traders met in "college" at taverns and buyers were required to pay a 2.5% "wine money" fee, up to a maximum of three guilders per trade.
+Traders met in "college" at taverns and buyers were required to pay a 2.5% "wine money" fee, up to a maximum of ƒ3,- per trade.
 Neither party paid an initial margin, nor a mark-to-market margin, and all contracts were with the individual counter-parties rather than with the Exchange.
-The Dutch described tulip contract trading as windhandel (literally 'wind trade'), because no bulbs were actually changing hands.
+The Dutch described tulip contract trading as windhandel ('air trade'), because no bulbs were actually changing hands.
 The entire business was accomplished on the margins of Dutch economic life, not in the Exchange itself.